 From fleet managers to owner-operators, from 3PL executives to procurement directors at major companies, women play vital roles in every type of company across the entire industry.

-To celebrate International Women’s Day and Women’s History Month, we sat down with different women in leadership roles to hear about their supply chain experience.
+To celebrate International Women’s Day and Women’s History Month, we asked women across Coyote's global network to share their experience working in logistics.
 Here’s what they had to say.

 "There are so many opportunities in the logistics industry.
 Initially, I started my logistics career in sales for a 3PL and worked my way up to Logistics Manager for a seafood importer that has been in business for over 60 years.”

-What’s it like being a woman in a primarily male-driven industry?
+Q: What’s it like being a woman in a majority male industry?

 Why is the logistics industry great for women?

 "The logistics industry is rapidly changing, presenting new and exciting challenges, and a women’s intuitive instinct is shifting the conversation, making a positive impact."

 Director, Network Solutions at Coyote